LIMBAL RELAXING INCISIONS (LRIs)

 What to Expect

-The cornea is normally stable within 2 to 3 weeks, which is usually an indication that visual fluctuations have been resolved.
-LRIs go a long way to help reduce or eliminate the need for glasses or contacts, but a near prescription might still be necessary to read and do close-up work.
+The cornea is normally stable within 2 to 3 weeks, which indicates that visual fluctuations have been resolved.
+LRIs can help reduce or eliminate the need for glasses or contacts, but a near prescription might still be necessary to read and do close-up work.

 Please note that Limbal Relaxing Incisions are considered a non-medical procedure and will not be covered by your medical or eye insurance, regardless of whether they were done with the LenSx laser or a blade.